 - 1. You must personally sign a check -out sheet for the specific equipment you borrow each semester or each time that you borrow it. - 2.
 You must also sign the same check-out sheet when you return the equipment as a record of your return. - 3.
-All equipment must be returned by the last day of final exams each semester in order forus to inventory the equipment at the end of each semester. - 4.
-If the equipment is not returned by the last day of final exams, the Bursar's Office will be notified by ODS, and your grades will be held until the matter is cleared by ODS. - 5.
+All equipment must be returned by the last day of final exams each semester in order for us to inventory the equipment at the end of each semester. - 4.
+If the equipment is not returned by the last day of final exams, the Bursar's Office will be notified by DS, and your grades will be held until the matter is cleared by DS. - 5.
 If the equipment is lost or damaged, you are responsible for the current replacement or repair cost.
 This cost will reflect on your records as an outstanding debt in the Bursar's Office until the fee is paid.

 Thank you for your cooperation in adhering to the equipment check-out procedures and policies.

-NOTE: ODS does not supply batteries.
+NOTE: DS does not supply batteries.

 TSU-12-0145 (A)-14-50160 - Tennessee State University is an AA/EEO employer and does not discriminate on the basis of race, color, national origin, sex, disability or age in its program and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: 3500 John A. Merritt Boulevard, Nashville, TN 37209, (615) 963-7435.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Ms. Tiffany Baker-Cox, director of Equity, Diversity and Compliance, 3500 John A. Merritt Boulevard, Nashville, TN 37209, (615) 963-7435.